zer0Percent/ToKillATweetingBird/README.md

 4. Install PostgresSQL on your machine.
 I recommend to install `pgadmin` as well, just to run queries over your tweet data 😃. https://www.pgadmin.org/download/ </br>
    4.1.
 Create the databases `tweetdata` and `tweetmodeling`. </br>
    4.2.
 Create the `dbo` schema in both databases. </br>
    4.3.
-Create the tables contained within `tweetdata.sql` and `tweetmodeling.sqp` files. </br>
+Create the tables contained within `tweetdata.sql` and `tweetmodeling.sql` files. </br>

 # Format of the tweet identifiers/user names list.

-The scrapers will request you to enter the path where your tweet identifiers/user names file is.
+The scraper will request you to enter the path where your tweet identifiers/user names file is.
 This file must have a specific (but easy) format: It's just a CSV file created with Pandas with one column called `tweet_id` or `username` in the case to run the user scraper.
 An example of how this CSV must look like is:

 ```
 ,tweet_id